-TCM 515 supports RADIO_MESSAGE packets which allow the transmission of telegrams with more than 14 byte (broadcast) / 9 byte (addressed) of payload.
-Using RADIO_MESSAGE therefore allows using the same command for telegram transmission on all TCM 515 products irrespective of the payload length and the radio protocol that is used.
+TCM 515 supports RADIO_MESSAGE packets which allow the transmission of telegrams with more than 14 byte (broadcast) / 9 byte (addressed) of payload using telegram chaining.
+RADIO_MESSAGE therefore allows using the same command for telegram transmission on all TCM 515 products irrespective of the payload length and the radio protocol that is used.